IbrahimZahidd/gmgn-clone/Background Data/Required Data.md

 ## 3. Liquidity Pool Details
 - **Accessing Data**: Information about liquidity pools can be obtained from decentralized exchanges (DEXs) operating on Solana, such as Raydium or Serum.
 You can query their smart contracts via public RPC nodes to get details about liquidity pools.
 - **Free APIs**: Some DEXs offer free APIs that allow developers to retrieve liquidity pool data directly.
+FOr example, uniswap, sushiswap, raydium, orca, etc.balancer, pancakeswap, curve finance

 ## 4. BlueChip Scoring
 - **Custom Logic Required**: BlueChip scoring typically involves evaluating various metrics such as market cap, trading volume, and community trust.
 While there might not be a direct API providing this score for free, you can implement your own scoring system using data retrieved from public RPC endpoints and analytics platforms.